About the UNITWIN Network for Inter-religious Dialogue for Intercultural Understanding (IDIU)

-The UNITWIN Network on Inter-religious Dialogue for Intercultural Understanding (IDIU) brings together more than 31 UNESCO Chairs from more than 27 countries.
+The UNITWIN Network on Inter-religious Dialogue for Intercultural Understanding (IDIU) brings together more than 30 UNESCO Chairs across over 20 countries.

-The Network is a partnership between international academic centres recognised for their expertise in this field and brings together professors, researchers and specialists of the history of religions who are personally committed to the achievement of Inter-religious Dialogue.
-This network allows students, researchers and professors to benefit from a broad range of teaching which is at once secular, multi-religious and intercultural.
+The Network comprises academic and research centres recognised for their expertise in this field across the globe.
+It brings together professors, researchers and specialists, who are personally committed to the achievement of interreligious dialogue and intercultural understanding.

 About the UNITWIN/UNESCO Chairs Programme